 - Attendance: Students are expected to attend class during class times.
 Attending class and engaging with classmates, discussion topics, and related activities is worth 10% of your final grade.
-Particularly because this course meets only once a week, each class missed to an unexcused absence will result in a significant deduction to the participation grade. - o If your absence is for a legitimate reason (internet disruption, illness, family crisis), let the instructor know by e-mail.
+Each class missed to an unexcused absence will result in a significant deduction to the participation grade. - If your absence is for a legitimate reason (illness or family crisis), let the instructor know by e-mail.
 In your e-mail, please indicate your course number and section.
 Please send a new e-mail for each class missed for a legitimate reason, or clearly state which days will be missed.
 E-mailed notices of absence do not automatically "roll over" for future missed dates. - Participation & Engagement: You are expected to comment, respond to questions, interact with classmates, and otherwise contribute to the class dialogue.
 Questions are welcomed and encouraged.
 If you're wondering about something, most likely several classmates are as well, only they're afraid to speak up, so ask! - In order to participate effectively, you should have the day's reading completed before class begins.
-This will allow you to comment, answer questions, and ask questions of your own. - o In order to learn about academic writing and to develop better writing skills, it's imperative that you do your own writing, without using Chat-GPT or any other AI or language bot.
+This will allow you to comment, answer questions, and ask questions of your own. - In order to learn about academic writing and to develop better writing skills, it's imperative that you do your own writing, without using Chat-GPT or any other AI or language bot.
 Assignments found to have been created using AI/bots will not be graded.
 Whether students are permitted to rewrite/resubmit these assignments is at the instructor's discretion.
 AI-written papers may be subject to further penalties under the Student Rights and Responsibilities policy.
+Additional penalties may also be applied to your participation grade. - In cases where submitted work exhibits concerning patterns or raises questions for the instructor about its creation and the student's intellectual effort involved, students may be required to submit to an oral examination regarding the work at the discretion of the instructor.
+Failure to participate in the oral examination will result in an assigned grade of 0 for the assessment.
+If, following the oral examination, the instructor still has concerns about the work, the academic misconduct provisions of the Student Rights and Responsibilities policy (linked elsewhere in this outline) may be applied.

-Additional penalties may also be applied to your participation grade. - Missed Material: Students are responsible for all missed material, including material missed due to legitimate/excused absences.
+• Missed Material: Students are responsible for all missed material, including material missed due to legitimate/excused absences.
 Slideshows are posted to myClass, and further information can be obtained from classmates.
 If, after you have reviewed the class materials, you have questions, please contact me and I'll be pleased to assist you.